NSHG-PM 2023 workshop

 Deadline for Early Bird tickets

-Meet our Keynote speakers, Session chairs & Session speakers
+Meet our Workshop moderators, Keynote & Session speakers

 Jacob Bergstedt, Karolinska